 In keeping with these two directions, we offer two primary motivations for the study of factorization homology.
-Returning to our first point, factorization homology with coefficients in $n$-disk algebras are homology theories for topological manifolds satisfying a generalization of the Eilenberg-Steenrod axioms for ordinary homology; as such, it is a generalization of ordinary homology which can exist by allowing a theory to only give values for $n$-manifolds but not necessarily for all topological spaces.
+Returning to our first point, factorization homology with coefficients in $n$-disk algebras are homology theories for topological manifolds satisfying a generalization of the Eilenberg--Steenrod axioms for ordinary homology; as such, it generalizes ordinary homology in a way that is only defined on $n$-manifolds and not necessarily on arbitrary topological spaces.
 Second, these homology theories define topological quantum field theories.
-Following the vision of Costello-Gwilliam \cite{kevinowen}, factorization homology with coefficients in $n$-disk stacks offers an a algebraic model for the observables in a general topological quantum field theory.
-The special case of $n$-disk algebra coefficients correspond to $n$-dimensional field theories whose global observables are determined by the local observables, as in a perturbative quantum field theory.
+Following the vision of Costello--Gwilliam \cite{kevinowen}, factorization homology with coefficients in $n$-disk stacks offers an a algebraic model for the observables in a general topological quantum field theory.
+The special case of $n$-disk algebra coefficients corresponds to $n$-dimensional field theories whose global observables are determined by the local observables, as in a perturbative quantum field theory.

 We first elaborate on the homology theory motivation, which serves as the main artery running through this work.
 One can pose the following question: what can a homology theory for topological manifolds be?
 Singular homology, of course, provides one answer.
 One might not want it to be the only answer, since singular homology is not specific to manifolds and can be equally well defined for all topological spaces; likewise, it is functorial with respect to all maps of spaces, not just those that are specifically meaningful for manifolds (such as embeddings or submersions).
 One could thus ask for a homology theory which is specific to manifolds, not defined on all spaces, and which might thereby distinguish manifolds which are homotopic but not homeomorphic and distinguish embeddings that are homotopic but not isotopic through embeddings.
 That is, one could ask for a homology theory for manifolds that can detect the more refined and interesting aspects of manifold topology.
 The question then becomes, do such homology theories exist?